 (base plan), which covers access to broad quality health care services in a network of partner hospitals and clinics along the Thai-Myanmar border.

-27 hospitals and NGO clinics provide quality health care services to M-FUND members
+148 hospitals and clinics provide quality health care services to M-FUND members

 How it works

 1. M-FUND Community Workers